BACK TO RESOURCES

 • What assets are needed now?

-• How will the new assets improve operations?
+• How will new acquisitions improve operations?

 • What assets are needed in the future?